TrueLoveFor0/AC-Analyzer-analyse-AC-mains-supply/README.md

 ## Description
 Welcome to the AC-Analyzer AC Mains Frequency Measurement project!
-We features a compact and efficient PCB designed to integrate the ESP super mini microcontroller, enabling precise measurement of AC mains frequency.
+It features a compact and efficient Sensor designed to integrate mini microcontrollers such as the ESP super mini, enabling precise measurement of AC mains frequency and logging.

 ![AC-Analyzer PCB](images/ArduinoSketch.png)